-Locate the two covers that hide the seat bolts behind the toilet seat.
-Each one is hinged, and you have to pry the side opposite the hinge to snap the cover up and expose the bolt.
-You may be able to do this by hand, but if not, use a flat-head screwdriver.
+Locate the two covers that hide the seat bolts at the back of the toilet seat.
+Each one is hinged, and you have to pry the side that's opposite the hinge to snap the cover up and expose the bolt.
+You may be able to do this by hand, but if not, a flat-head screwdriver can do the job.

 Unscrew each bolt by turning it counterclockwise with a No. 2 Phillips screwdriver.
 The bolts rarely stick, because friction holds the rubber sleeves into which they fit securely against the holes in the toilet.
-If the sleeve turns with the bolt, though, you need to hold it steady from underneath the toilet.
+If the sleeve turns with the bolt, though, you'll have to hold it steady from underneath the toilet.

-Clamp a pair of locking pliers onto the sleeve -- it's black, and it extends about 2 inches underneath the bowl.
-Turn the screw again -- the sleeve will turn with the screw until the handle of the pliers contacts the bowl and prevents the sleeve from turning any more.
-You'll then be able to remove the screw.
+Clamp a pair of locking pliers onto the sleeve — it's black, and it extends about 2 inches underneath the bowl.
+Turn the screw again — the sleeve will turn with the screw until the handle of the pliers makes contact with the toilet bowl and prevents the sleeve from turning any further.
+You will then be able to remove the screw.

 Lift the seat off the bowl after removing both bolts.
 Grip the top of each sleeve with pliers and pull the sleeve out of the hole in the bowl to complete the removal procedure.